Interview with award winning children book author Gabor Nogradi

 I lost my mother when I was seven.
 She was thirty-one years old.
 She was a very literate person, read poems to me, taught my how to read before at a very early age.
 She left me two important things as my inheritance: the love of poems and reading and the trauma of the Holocaust.
 Should I go on…?
 I hated school, the everyday fear, stress, and the constant lies that was the foundation of survival under the communist regime of the 50’s.
 Reading and writing poems were my only escape.
 My father was a simple man, a woodworker.
 He never understood my ambitions to become a writer.
 Writing poems?
 What is that?
 That is not a real job.
 So I had to fight real hard to fulfill my dreams.
 Although I was an outstanding student, I couldn’t go to high school because of the political climate at the time, and therefore I could not go to university, although I wanted to.
 But this is all fine, because, as I later taught to my own children and I teach to all children, hardships and failures in life are good for us because they teach us how to fight, how to overcome barriers.
 A failure makes us tough.
 Success makes us soft.

 You are also known to write educational books for children.
 For example, you wrote a book titled “Money isn’t grown on trees”.
-Where does money grow then?

-Well, not on trees, for sure.
-This book was sponsored by a bank and was sent out to every school in Hungary.
+This book was sponsored by a bank and was sent out to each and every school in Hungary.
 I wrote it for children because I believed that it was important to teach children on the basics of finances at an early age.
 People who do not possess basic financial knowledge can end up bankrupt, just like hundreds of thousands of people did a few years ago in Hungary, when the infamous Swiss frank based mortgage scandal broke out.
 Of course, one can say that the evil banks were behind all of this, but we have to remember: banks are created to make profit.
 Period.
 So they just did what they are there for.
 If those millions of people who now struggle to survive had been taught my someone, that you should not spend more than what you make, or that having an emergency fund is important and other basics financial laws, they might have come out at the end differently.
 I must add that the governments’ responsibility is enormous in failing to educate its people.

 So where is money grown then, if not on trees?